 DON'T WAIT.
 GET HELP NOW!

-Is your life in danger?
+Is you life in danger?
 Click here for Lethality Assesment.pdf

-For a complete guide to planning your safety, please download our Safety Planning Guide.pdf
+For a complete guide to safety planning, click here: Safety Planning Guide.pdf

 If you are a man who has concerns about his own violence, call our men’s hotline number, and visit our ManKind Program pages for support and prevention strategies.